 - The stress of living in a cluttered home slowly and noticeably began to dissipate.

 For those of you that find it hard to let go of things.
 This method is an easy way to get your feet wet in decluttering.

-Remember your donations will not leave the house instantly; feel free to place questionable items in your sorting area knowing you still have time before making that final commitment.
+Remember, your donations will not leave the house instantly; feel free to place questionable items in your sorting area, knowing you still have time before making that final commitment.
 Finally, doing this at your own pace makes the task as large or as small as you choose it to be.

-SLCG PRO TIP: Is your donation box full but you are still not sure you are ready to “let go”?
+SLCG PRO TIP: Is your donation box full, but you are still not sure you are ready to “let go”?
 Put that box in the trunk of your car.
 Let it sit there for a while.
 It is out of sight but not out of mind.
 This will give you a bit longer to adjust to those items being out of your home and off of your counters.

-Friends, this is not an all or nothing guide to decluttering your home.
-If you love something I give you permission to keep it.
+Friends, this is not an all-or-nothing guide to decluttering your home if you love something, I give you permission to keep it.

 Yes, keep it!

-Celebrate your successes no matter how minor they are, before you know it those small successes roll together to make one large life-changing victory!
+Celebrate your successes no matter how minor they are; before you know it, those small successes roll together to make one large life-changing victory!

 My Favorite “Declutter Your Home” Helpers!